SoumayaRaz/Criminality-In-Chicago/README.md

 The repository is organized as follows:

 📁 Project_Root/
-│
-├── 📄 README.md ← Project overview and documentation
+├── 📄 README.md → Project overview and documentation
-├── 📁 data/ ← Raw data: schools and crime datasets
+├── 📁 data/ → Raw data: schools and crime datasets
-├── 📄 notebook ← Jupyter notebooks with modeling and analysis ├── 📁 reports/ ← Project technical reports and summaries
+├── 📄 Notebook → Jupyter notebooks with modeling and analysis ├── 📁 Reports/ → Project technical reports and summaries
-└── 📁 articles/ ← Scientific papers used to support hypotheses
+└── 📁 articles/ → Scientific papers used to support hypotheses